Accident on Old River Road Caused by Trailer That Broke Free From Semi

 - Witnesses of the accident are interviewed.
-In some instances, a witness taped the collision on their cell phone as it happened.
+Sometimes, a witness taped the collision on their cell phone as it happened.

 - Traffic surveillance cameras are checked to see if the accident was caught on a digital feed.
-If it was, the film can be subpoenaed.
+If it was, the film could be subpoenaed.

 Woodland Tractor-Trailer Accident Lawyers

 I’m Ed Smith, a Woodland tractor-trailer accident attorney.
-Accidents with a big rig are unexpected and often cause serious injuries to others.
+Accidents with a big rig are unexpected and often cause severe injuries to others.
 If you were injured by a trucker who was negligent, you are welcome to call us for free and friendly advice on whether you can file a compensation claim at (530) 392-9400 or (800) 404-5400.
-You can also reach us online.

 We are honored to belong to: